30 June 2023

 Although the Act sets out the specific rights consumers have when buying digital content, it recognises that in reality traders supply a mixture of goods, services and digital content - for example, the delivery (service) of a compact disc (goods) containing music (digital content) to a consumer's home.
 The Act clarifies what traders need to do when 'mixed contracts' occur, in particular for a mixture of goods and digital content.

 To better understand the key definitions it is useful to have at least a basic understanding of contract law as it applies in various parts of the UK.
-It is therefore suggested that you read the section 'Formation of a contract' within 'The sale and supply of goods' before continuing to read this guide.
+It is therefore suggested that you read the 'Formation of a contract' section within 'Selling and supplying goods' before continuing to read this guide.

 If you are a 'person' acting for purposes relating to your trade, business, craft or profession then you are a 'trader'.